 It's intriguing that I should, in later life, become involved with buses because I can recall sitting on a lower branch of a tree outside my grandparents' house - pretending to be a bus driver whilst instructing my younger cousin to climb to the higher branches to 'collect the fares'.

 Soon after returning from the war, my father was promoted and we moved from where I was born in the south of Liverpool, to a new house in the north.
-I used buses rather a lot, in those days, and it would be at about that time that I realised there were different types of public transport operators.
+Like most people, I used buses rather a lot, in those days, and it would be at about that time that I realised there were different types of public transport operators.
 In the south of the city, for example, in addition to the tramway system, the municipally-owned, Liverpool Corporation Transport Department (green bus - above) provided a bus service.
-In the north, however, a privately-owned company, Ribble (red bus), were responsible.
+In the north, however, a privately-owned company, Ribble (red bus - above), were responsible.
 Privately-owned motor cars were still something of a luxury and, from a personal point of view, I knew of only one friend whose father owned one; a rather nice one too - a large, white, Jaguar Mk V11.

 Not long after moving to Crosby, my father was given the extra responsibility of 'managing' The Littlewoods Girls' Choir.
 Those who recall those days might remember that they featured in several radio and television shows in the forties and fifties.
 An inspired piece of 'free' advertising - quickly copied by their rivals, Vernons Pools.